tel: +48 888 99 98 98

 4.22 ZŁ

-Weight as well as appearance of magnetic components can be analyzed on our online calculation tool.
+Specifications as well as structure of a neodymium magnet can be checked on our online calculation tool.

 Same-day processing for orders placed before 14:00.